snakemake/snakemake/docs/snakefiles/modularization.rst

     use rule * from other_workflow as other_*

 The first statement registers the external workflow as a module, by defining the path to the main snakefile.
+The snakefile property of the module can either take a local path or an HTTPS url.
-The second statement declares all rules of that workflow to be used in the current one.
+The second statement declares all rules of that module to be used in the current one.
 Thereby, the ``as other_*`` at the end renames all those rule with a common prefix.
 This can be handy to avoid rule name conflicts (note that rules from modules can otherwise overwrite rules from your current workflow or other modules).
 The module is evaluated in a separate namespace, and only the selected rules are added to the current workflow.
 Non-rule Python statements inside the module are also evaluated in that separate namespace.
+They are available in the module-defining workflow under the name of the module (e.g. here ``other_workflow.myfunction()`` would call the function ``myfunction`` that has been define in the model, e.g. in ``other_workflow/Snakefile``).

 It is possible to overwrite the global config dictionary for the module, which is usually filled by the ``configfile`` statement (see :ref:`snakefiles_standard_configuration`):